 Unification has proven to be an enduring and difficult process.
 German policymakers made some hasty and irrational decisions during its unification, which came with a substantial cost.
 Nevertheless, Germany’s unification has been successful enough to set an example for Korea.
 With some calculated adjustments to fit Korea’s current conditions, Germany’s unification process is an excellent blueprint to work with.

 The first recommendation for Korea is to avoid letting any third parties pressure unification.
 This should be treated as a gradual process under controlled conditions.
 In particular, North Korea should not be forced to participate in open dialogue against its will.
 Due to its unpredictable and potentially volatile nature, it is best to allow unification talks to occur in due course.
 Over a span of several years, the two Koreas can work on confidence-building measures and form a sense of mutual trust and understanding.
-This method may will likely be a better chance of cooperation with a lesser probably of North Korea reverting back to its hermetic state.
+This method may have been tried during Roh Moo-hyun’s administration, but it is worth another attempt, as there will likely be a better chance of cooperation with a lesser probably of North Korea reverting back to its hermetic state.

 The second recommendation is to focus the most detailed planning on the country’s economy.
 That means to avoid introducing a currency union early on, especially not at a one to one exchange rate.
 If possible, the two different currencies should be maintained to absorb the shock of the exchange rate.